jmuehlig/perf-cpp/docs/sampling.md

 * Read from the results by `sample_record.id().value();`

 ### Physical Memory Address
+Sampling the physical memory address requires a Linux Kernel version of `4.13` or higher.

 * Request by `sampler.values().physical_memory_address(true);`
 * Read from the results by `sample_record.physical_memory_address().value();`